ThedSantana/pingHostAndroid/README.md

 DEVELOPMENT:
 ------------
 The core operation of this app is made in a separate thread created by using Services and Intents.
 From the Main Thread, the input is retrieved from the Field Text and passed to the Service.
-Depending on the type of the input, it will use a HttpURLConnection or Process function to verify its availabillity.
+Depending on the type of the input (URL or IP), it will use a HttpURLConnection or Process function to verify its availabillity.

 *Input as URL:
 ```java